 My company has a buffet every Friday, and the lines grow to epic proportions when the food arrives.
 I’ve suspected for years that the “classic” buffet line system is a deeply flawed and inefficient method, and every time I’m stuck in the line has made me more convinced.

-— Erik Bernhardsson (@bernhardsson) January 7, 2018 Why?
-Because I've been sitting in 100,000,000 meetings where people endlessly debate whether the monthly number of widgets is going up or down, or whether widget method X is more productive than widget method Y.
+Why?
+Because I’ve been sitting in 100,000,000 meetings where people endlessly debate whether the monthly number of widgets is going up or down, or whether widget method X is more productive than widget method Y. For almost any graph, quantifying the uncertainty seems useful, so I started trying.
+A few months later:

 This is a bit of a rant but I really don’t like software that invents its own query language.
 There’s a trillion different ORMs out there.
 Another trillion databases with their own query language.
 Another trillion SaaS products where the only way to query is to learn some random query DSL they made up.